dtauraso/Contextual-State-Chart-Language/README.md

 		Still in developement.

-future research
+## Future Research

+Working with others to encourage community contributions to this project

-recording states used to show a full usage history for design, debugging, etc.
+Recording states used to show a full usage history for design, debugging, etc

-learn how others use it to improve design
+Learn how others use it to improve design

-look at other programming techniques to find ways to improve it
+Look at other programming techniques to find ways to improve it

-storing code in Function using brackets
+Storing code in Function using brackets

-backtracking
+Backtracking

-parallel states
+Parallel states

-folding for levels you don’t want to see
+Folding for levels you don’t want to see

-maybe even an api for locks, so this can simulate an operating system directly
+Maybe even an api for locks, so this can simulate an operating system directly